wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 jokeButton.addEventListener("click", handleClick);
 ```

-Now when you refresh the page and open the console, you will see that everytime we click the button, a new joke is logged.
+Now when you refresh the page and open the console, you will see that every time we click the button, a new joke is logged.

 ![](@attachment/Clipboard_2020-05-25-08-11-39.png) 9:29